samrickman/evaluate-llm-gender-bias-ltc/README.md

 source ./run_all.sh
 ```

-Without the `--delete-all-output` flag, the script will see which files have already been created and to pick up from where you left off
+Without the `--delete-all-output` flag, the script will see which files have already been created and pick up from where you left off.

 [^1]: The synthetic data was generated with ChatGPT 4o and and Llama 3.
 [^2]: The only files excluded from this repo are on the basis of size.
 Specifically, we do not include the full `robustlmm` model objects (though we include the output in csv form), or the 1000 bootstrapped datasets (though again we include the output as csv).